seelenbrecher/kpu_data_extractor/README.md

 # Indonesian Presidential Election 2024 Data

-This repository consist of Indonesian Presidential Election 2024 dataset.
+This repository consists of Indonesian Presidential Election 2024 dataset.
 The dataset consists of the final vote results per polling station.

 ## Files

 The dataset can be obtained [here](https://drive.google.com/drive/folders/1rf9uyAhKSJSwMmq4nWY4M3xI0rdDWEAP?usp=sharing)

 ### Voting Results File
-The voting results can be found under `raw_district_counts_<date>.json`, where `date` is the date the dataset was extracted.
+The voting results can be found under `raw_district_counts_<date>.json`, where `date` is the date the data were extracted.
 The dataset consist of multiple lines of json.
 Each json follows this structure
 ```
 {